patrick-kidger/quax/README.md

 - quantised arrays
 - arrays with physical units attached
 - etc!
 (See the built-in `quax.examples` library for most of the above!)

-For example, this can be mean overloading matrix multiplication to exploit sparsity or structure, or automatically rewriting a LoRA's matmul `(W + AB)v` into the more-efficient `Wv + ABv`.

 This works via a custom JAX transform.
 Take an existing JAX program, wrap it in a `quax.quaxify`, and then pass in the custom array-ish objects.
 This means it will work even with existing programs, that were not written to accept such array-ish objects!